3 Life Lessons from Tragedy

 - No responses

 We went on vacation where most of our time was spent in former Eastern Europe communist countries, including Serbia and Croatia.

 While in Croatia, we were hosted in a home of a woman who told her story of what took place during the civil war with Serbia and Yugoslavia.
-As a young couple they had to quickly flee their home with their baby to a neighboring town.
-They couldn’t go by land (walk or drive) because landmines had been set in the ground for miles between the towns so they fled by floating down the Danube River in a makeshift raft.
+As a young couple, they had to quickly flee their home with their baby to a neighboring town.
+They couldn’t go by land (walk or drive) because landmines had been set on the ground for miles between the towns so they fled by floating down the Danube River in a makeshift raft.
 They thought they would be gone for a few weeks.
 It was 7 years before they could return to their home that had been leveled.
 Their town had been destroyed.
 No jobs.
 No resources.
 No home.

 It was a fascinating thing to hear what they had to do to simply survive.
 But now, 20 years later, what her life was like.

 I made 3 observations about her life story that I think translates into good life lessons.

 - Your career may not be the one you thought it was going to be but that doesn’t mean it has to be a bad thing.
 This woman had pieced together a unique job of hosting tour groups into her home for tea and homemade pastry.
 It wasn’t her direction 20 years ago; in fact, she did administrative work in a local factory.
 But she had hit on a unique opportunity that worked for her with the circumstance she was dealing with.
 It was clear she was very satisfied with her work.